Do You Tip in Amsterdam?

 Should I tip when I receive bad service?

 You should not tip when you receive bad service in the Netherlands.
-Tips are genuinely optional.
-You should not feel bad that the staff member doesn’t make money.
+Tips are genuinely optional, and a token of gratitude.
+You should not feel bad about the waiter not making any money.
 Waiters get paid well in the Netherlands without tips.
-It should only be given for good service.
+Tips should only be given for good service.
 If that wasn’t the case, then don’t tip.
 Locals do the same.

 More Helpful content